Wellington "AA-R" Low Top Canvas Shoes

 Shoe sizes can vary considerably between brands.
 A US13 with one brand could be a US12 with another brand.
 We always recommend doing a quick foot length measurement to find the correct size.
 Once you have this, you can ascertain your insole measurement (please see the image below) and then simply look that up on our size chart to locate the most appropriate size.

-A detailed guide can be founded here.
+A detailed sizing guide, aliong with UK sizing can be founded here.

 We also have a Shoe Size Guarantee to give you peace of mind with your size selection.
 More details can be found here.